Meet Clara Amfo - Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 Clara is swapping the DJ decks for the dance floor.

-Clara Amfo is gearing up for her debut on Strictly Come Dancing and all eyes are on who her partner will be.
+The live shows for Strictly Come Dancing are upon us, and waltzing onto the dance floor this year is BBC Radio 1 DJ Clara Amfo.

-She was announced as part of the Strictly Come Dancing line-up back in September and the hard work started there.
+She was announced as part of the Strictly Come Dancing line-up back in September and now she’ll maker her Strictly debut when the live shows kick off on October 24th.

-Clara will be joining a raft of famous faces on 17th October when she finds out which one of the Strictly Come Dancing professionals she will be dancing with throughout the competition.
+She’ll be taking to the ballroom with her Strictly Come Dancing professional partner Aljaž Škorjanec.

-The BBC radio star certainly knows her music inside-out, but can she get to that all-important Glitterball trophy?
+Strictly have released the songs and dances for week one, and the pair will be doing the cha cha to Don’t Start Now by Dua Lipa.

 Who is Clara Amfo?